 Yosemite’s most iconic features, like Half Dome and El Capitan, are dusted in snow and display another beautiful side to Yosemite that fewer people have the opportunity to witness.
 Unlike the summertime, winter in Yosemite has a more relaxed and slow-paced vibe.
 There are less crowds and more moments to enjoy the park to yourself.

-During the wintertime in Yosemite National Park you can go snowshoeing, ice skating and even skiing at Badger Pass Ski Area.
+During the wintertime in Yosemite National Park, you can go snowshoeing, ice skating and even skiing at Badger Pass Ski Area.
 During Christmas time, the Majestic Yosemite Hotel, Yosemite Valley Lodge and Big Trees Lodge all hold Christmas festivities and big holiday dinners in celebration of the holiday season.

-There’s all kinds of activities, including gingerbread house decorating, ornament making gatherings, and much more.
+There are all kinds of activities, including gingerbread house decorating, ornament making gatherings, and much more.
 When you come to Yosemite in the winter you will be pleasantly surprised by its charms and will leave wishing you had more time to explore this beautiful winter wonderland.